hubaditya/Data-Science-Job-Recommendation-System/README.md

  ### Dataset
 This data is scraped from the Glassdoor website using Selenium scrapper.
 After scraping, the raw dataset was cleaned and made usable for performing data analysis and modelling.
 The dataset contains information about the minimum salary, maximum salary, average salary, job description, age of the company in years, etc.
+An additional dataset is used to incorporate cost of living for US cities while predicting salary.

  ### Technical Details